-P.E. benefits from links to many subjects within the primary curriculum and where possible, opportunities will be sought to draw experiences out of a wide range of activities, for example orienteering can be linked with geography.
-English and Music provide many stimuli for Dance and Movement through the Inspire schemes of work.
-Pupils will have opportunities to develop their language skills, and collaborative work will extend their PSHE and Citizenship skills.
+P.E. benefits from links to many subjects within the primary curriculum and, where possible, opportunities will be sought to draw experiences out of a wide range of activities, for example Orienteering can be linked with

+Geography, and Literacy and Music provide many stimuli for Dance and Movement through the MADD schemes of work.
+Children will have opportunities to develop their language skills, and collaborative work will extend their PSHE and Citizenship skills.
 When it is appropriate, use will be made of both indoor and outdoor environments.